Mathmode/PINNS-and-DFR-examples/README.md

    with a collocation method for the loss function.

 2. PINNs_jax: PINNs basic code using the JAX backend.

-3. PINNs_pytorch: PINNs basic code using the TORCH backend.
+4. PINNs_pytorch: PINNs basic code using the TORCH backend.
+   - TODO: The results of this code are not as good as expected and different from the other implementations.

-4. DFR method in 1D  using TensorFlow backend.
+6. DFR method in 1D  using TensorFlow backend.
    The implementation solves the Poisson problem using a NN architecture with a loss function based on the dual norm ($H^{-1}$) of the weak residual.

-5. DFR method in 1D  using Jax backend.
+7. DFR method in 1D  using Jax backend.

-6. DFR Method with hybrid optimizer based on Least-squares solver.
+8. DFR Method with hybrid optimizer based on Least-squares solver.
     - TODO: The vectorial derivatives need to be improved here and we are still missing the Jax version of it.